boukjeh/DNA-phylogenetic-trees/README.md

 			unset REPLY ;;
 		[Nn]o) #if no more species to be entered, continue with rest of script echo -e "Continuing...\n"
-			#Print an overview of the number of sequences in each file
-			echo "Number of sequences per file: " grep -c ">" ~/Documents/*.fasta
 			#Print the next steps that will be run
 			echo "Combining all species into one file and starting alignment" esac